navchetan-awasthi/Mini-COVIDNet/README.md

 # Mini-COVIDNet
-Deep Neural Network for Ultrasound based Point-of-Care Detection of COVID-19
+Mini-COVIDNet : Efficient Light Weight Deep Neural Network for Ultrasound based Point-of-Care Detection of COVID-19

 Mobile network based models are proposed for making smalle models for COVID-19 detection and compared with state of the art techniques for ultrasound imaging.
 We compared our models with other state